Improper coloring of graphs with no odd clique minor: Previous results on improper coloring and forbidden minors

 Mohar, Reed, and Wood~\cite{mohar2017colourings} studied clustered colorings of graphs with no $C_{k+1}$ minor, where $C_{k+1}$ denotes a cycle of length $k+1$.
-They proved that for every integer $k \geq 2$, every graph with no $C_{k+1}$ minor is $\lfloor 3 \log_2 (k) \rfloor$-colorable with clustering $k$, and the number of colors is asymptotically tight.
-Norin, Scott, Seymour, and Wood~\cite{norin2017clustered} proved that for every graph $H$ and every graph $G$ with no $H$-minor, the number of colors in clustered coloring of $G$ is bounded by a function of the treedepth of $H$, giving a partial answer to the conjecture of Ossona de Mendez et al.~\cite{ossonademendez2016}.
+They proved that for every integer $k \geq 2$, every graph with no $C_{k+1}$ minor is $\lfloor 3 \log_2 k \rfloor$-colorable with clustering $k$, and the number of colors is asymptotically tight.
+Norin, Scott, Seymour, and Wood~\cite{norin2017clustered} proved that for every graph $H$, the clustered chromatic number of the class of $H$-minor-free graphs is tied to the tree-depth of $H$, giving a partial answer to a conjecture in~\cite{ossonademendez2016}.